 As minimalism made waves last year, so did more angular and edgy designs.
 With rectangle, triangle and pyramid shapes outlining the edges of accessories, there was a movement last year to value clean, yet understated lines in diamond jewelry.
 This aesthetic works particularly well at the office, where minimalist, contemporary designs can elevate any outfit without overpowering.

 Has our breakdown of the top diamond trends inspired you to add to your diamond jewelry collection?
-Shop a wide range of loose diamonds and diamond jewelry by clicking the button below.
+Shop a wide range of loose diamonds and diamond jewelry, pre-owned and expertly authenticated, by clicking the button below.
+From pear shaped diamond rings to designer wedding bands to luxury eternity bands.